apache/arrow/docs/source/format/Intro.rst

 (e.g. slicing and concatenating).
 Users can extend and use the utilities provided by the Apache Arrow implementation in their programming language of choice.
 Some implementations are further ahead and feature a vast set of algorithms for in-memory analytical data processing.
+More detail about how implementations differ can be found on the :ref:`status` page.

 Apart from this initial vision, Arrow has grown to also develop a multi-language collection of libraries for solving problems related to